 Mr. Kinsel has served on the board of directors of Sheeba Records, based in Toronto, and the International Perfume Bottle Association.
 As a specialist in the decorative arts, he is a member of the International Association of Professional Art Advisors (IAPAA).

 In 2013, Mr. Kinsel was selected by the Museum of Arts and Design as the recipient of the MAD Visionaries!
 Award for outstanding leadership and creativity in the arts.
 He was a juror for the Hawaii International Film Festival’s Golden Orchid Awards in 2008, and has served as a visual arts curator for Pen + Brush since 2015.
-He is a founding member of the Friends of Arms and Armor group at the Metropolitan Museum of Art, and in 2016, he was honored by the Theatre Communications Group at their annual gala, for his work in promoting diversity, inclusiveness, and equity in American theatre.
+He is a founding member of the Friends of Arms and Armor group at the Metropolitan Museum of Art; a member of the Collections Committee of the Philbrook Museum of Art in Tulsa, Oklahoma; and in 2016, he was honored by the Theatre Communications Group at their annual gala, for his work in promoting diversity, inclusiveness, and equity in American theatre.

 2019 Vilcek Prizewinners

 Congratulations to the remarkable biomedical scientists and culinary artists who have been awarded the 2019 Vilcek Foundation Prizes!
 Learn more about their incredible accomplishments.